HaskellEmbedded/HaskellEmbedded.github.io/posts/2016-09-23-introducing-ion.md

 at the base rate through a timer, an interrupt, or something of the sort for anything to work right.
-Often this must be set up outside of Ivory because Ivory really isn't interested in whatever C/ASM black magic the timer requires.
+Often this must be set up outside of Ivory because Ivory really isn't interested in whatever C/ASM black magic the timer requires - go do that, hide it, and don't let Ivory know about it.
 Also, the name of that function is what we supplied to `ionCompile`.

 It has also produced several variables, all of the `counter_` ones, which are used for establishing the correct periods and phases.
 Take